CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: Introduction

 Designing CRISLoc is technically challenging, mixed with profound observations of CSI in smartphones.
 Our first obstacle is the CSI calibration.
 CRISLoc constructs the fingerprint database using a newly developed smartphone CSI toolkit named Nexmon \cite{schulz2018shadow}.
 However, the raw CSI amplitudes cannot be directly used because the automatic gain control (AGC) function distorts the measured amplitude of the received signal.
 We calibrate the measured CSI amplitudes by removing AGC, and design a couple of filters to dispose of unstable subcarriers and abnormal frames.
 After the pre-processing, CRISLoc can use around fifty subcarriers, nearly two times that of Intel 5300 CSI Tool, and the CSI amplitude measurement is more stable over time.

 Our second obstacle is the detection of the altered APs as well as the reconstruction of their CSI fingerprints.
 When the localization is carried out using different partitions of the AP set, the estimated positions are likely to huddle together if none of the APs in these subsets are redeployed, and are prone to being scattered otherwise.
 The estimated locations may fall in several clusters of comparable sizes due to estimation errors, making the direct clustering analysis very fishy.
 We develop a joint clustering and outlier approach to gauge the sizes of largest two clusters that detects the altered APs with both high precision and high recall.
 The CSI fingerprints of altered APs, though becoming obsolete, reflect the room layout, the path loss pattern and the spatial correlation.
-Therefore, we propose to exploit \emph{transfer learning} to distill the knowledge gained from the outdated fingerprints other than discarding them.
+Therefore, we propose to exploit \textit{transfer learning} to distill the knowledge gained from the outdated fingerprints other than discarding them.
 To this goal, a novel optimization framework is formulated with the target of finding a transform matrix that projects both the outdated and the fresh CSI data into a subspace where the distributions of high-dimensional CSI data match well.

 Our third obstacle is to cope with corner cases in indoor localization.
 An interesting observation regarding the spatial pattern of CSI amplitudes is that they are relatively less sensitive to the increase of propagation distance compared with RSS.
-Therefore, choosing as many APs as possible does not yield a more accurate CSI localization, especially when the target smartphone is placed at the corners of a room.
+Therefore, choosing as many neighbors in KNN as possible does not yield a more accurate CSI localization, especially when the target smartphone is placed at the corners of a room.
 We proposed an edge enhanced $k$-nearest neighbors (EEKNN) method that automatically adjusts the number of neighbors and their corresponding location-dependent weights.
-Extensive experiments show that CRISLoc achieves a mean error of 0.29m in a research laboratory (6m$\times$8m), and a median error of 0.78m in a complex academic building (8m$\times$28m) consisting of a research room, a long corridor and a small square.
-As the benchmark system, the RSS fingerprinting only achieves the mean errors of 0.40m and 1.20m respectively.
-When one or two APs out of nine are altered randomly, the localization errors of CRISLoc merely increases by 5.4cm and 8.6cm respectively, manifesting the effectiveness of the proposed detection algorithm for altered APs and the transfer learning approach.

-In summary, our main contributions are as follows.
+In summary, our main contributions are as follows. \begin{itemize}